chenxingqiang/jax-ml/doc/developers/contributing.rst

 from high-level questions to a more detailed check-list.

 - Do we want this in the library?
 Is it likely to be used?
-Do you, as a scikit-learn user, like the change and intend to use it?
-Is it in the scope of scikit-learn?
+Do you, as a jax-learn user, like the change and intend to use it?
+Is it in the scope of jax-learn?
 Will the cost of maintaining a new feature be worth its benefits?

-- Is the code consistent with the API of scikit-learn?
+- Is the code consistent with the API of jax-learn?
 Are public functions/classes/parameters well named and intuitively designed?

-- Are all public functions/classes and their parameters, return types, and stored attributes named according to scikit-learn conventions and documented clearly?
+- Are all public functions/classes and their parameters, return types, and stored attributes named according to jax-learn conventions and documented clearly?

 - Is any new functionality described in the user-guide and illustrated with examples?